Eligibility and Criteria

 A comprehensive contribution to both internal and external service should be reflected by the individual receiving this award.
 Both are of value to the ongoing welfare of the University and to the professional development of the faculty.
 It becomes the responsibility of the selection committee to identify the individual faculty member whose overall professional service contributions have provided the greatest effect on the University, the profession, and society.
 It will be uncommon that the recipient of the award has presented a record of contribution in but one of the two service areas.

 - The selection process begins with the nomination of faculty by colleagues.
-A nomination form (attached) should be forwarded to the Chair of your College Senate OR the Chair of the College Awards Committee by December 1.
+A nomination form (below) should be forwarded to the Chair of your College Senate OR the Chair of the College Awards Committee by November 30.
 The nomination form includes an indication of the nominee's willingness to be named and a brief description of how the nominated faculty member's service merits consideration for this award.

-- The College Senate Chair will refer nominations to the College Committee, which will select a maximum of two faculty members to be forwarded to the University Committee.
-The nominee will compile and forward the following nomination materials to the Office of the Provost and Executive Vice President, by February 5.
+- The College Senate Chair will refer nominations to the College Committee, which will select a maximum of two faculty members to be forwarded to the Office of the Provost and Executive Vice President at email@example.com, which will distribute to the University Committee.
+The nominee will compile and forward the following nomination materials electronically to the Office of the Provost and Executive Vice President via email to firstname.lastname@example.org, by February 5.

--A current vita, limited to ten (10) pages; this may be accompanied by five (5)-page annotated service history listing the nominee's most important service activities (university, community, and disciplinary) relating to their role as a member of the faculty; these combined documents should not exceed fifteen (15) pages.
+-A current vita; this may be accompanied by five (5)-page annotated service history listing the nominee's most important service activities (university, community, and disciplinary) relating to their role as a member of the faculty.

 -A maximum of five additional supportive documents (e.g., letters referring to the quality of service; reports that were products of the service).